ZhangShaotian/ZhangShaotian.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Winchester(Shaotian) Zhang.
-I chose my preferred name "Winchester" inspired by two brave brothers in "[Supernatural](https://www.netflix.com/title/70143825){:target="_blank"}," a long-running American TV series.
+I'm Winchester (Shaotian) Zhang.
+I chose my preferred name "Winchester" inspired by two brave brothers in "[Supernatural](https://en.wikipedia.org/wiki/Supernatural_(American_TV_series)){:target="_blank"}," a long-running American TV series.
 "Saving people, hunting things, the family business."

-As an aspiring researcher in Electrical and Computer Engineering (ECE), I am deeply engaged in the dynamic field of EECS, with a strong educational foundation and practical experience in CPU Architecture and Hardware Acceleration.
+I am currently an intern at the Beijing Institute of Open Source Chip, contributing to the RISC-V project while deepening my knowledge in computer architecture.

+My journey in science began with a dream of becoming an astronomer.
+Although my undergraduate studies led me to Electrical Engineering due to my Gaokao ranking, I continued to pursue my passion for astronomy.
+During an exchange program in Europe, I took courses in physics, and at Cornell University, I delved into optical and radio astronomy.

-My journey includes significant experience in scientific computing.
-I served as a Computational Research Assistant in the Department of Earth and Atmospheric Sciences at Cornell University, under the supervision of [Prof. David Lee Hysell](https://www.eas.cornell.edu/faculty-directory/david-lee-hysell){:target="_blank"}.
-My focus was on exploring the feasibility of automatically solving ray tracing problems in Earth's ionosphere model, essentially enabling numerous mathematical problems to run automatically and more efficiently.
-Specifically, I concentrated on applying Automatic Differentiation to Partial Differential Equations(PDEs).
+In addition to my coursework, I gained significant experience in scientific computing as a Computational Research Assistant in the Department of Earth and Atmospheric Sciences at Cornell University.
+Under the guidance of [Prof. David Lee Hysell](https://www.eas.cornell.edu/faculty-directory/david-lee-hysell){:target="_blank"}, I explored the feasibility of automating ray tracing problems in Earth's ionosphere model using JAX for Automatic Differentiation to Partial Differential Equations (PDEs).
+While this approach increased efficiency, I found that handling large-scale computations required more robust hardware solutions.

-I am also interested in CPU architecture, including everything from front-end Register-Transfer Level (RTL) design to back-end physical design.
-My curiosity extends to understanding the intricate details of data flow within chips and how various metrics, such as energy, time, and area, are influenced.
-Currently, I am focusing on the physical implementation of the TSMC 28nm Low-Power Quad-Core A7, particularly its top hierarchical flow.
+This realization led me to focus on computer architecture.
+I designed a RISC-V processor with cache during my studies, which sparked my interest in this field.
+Now, as part of my internship, I am excited to contribute to open-source projects and explore innovative solutions in computing.
+My work involves developing and optimizing hardware that can significantly enhance scientific computing capabilities, aligning with my broader goal of advancing computational methods in various scientific domains.

+Looking ahead, I am considering pursuing a Ph.D. in Computer Architecture to further specialize in this area.
+I aim to contribute to advancements in hardware design that can support large-scale scientific computations, bridging my interests in both astronomy and computer engineering.

+I am always happy to connect with like-minded individuals.
+If you share an interest in computer architecture or have a passion for astronomy, feel free to reach out!

 ## Research Interests
-- CPU Architecture
+- Computer Architecture
-- Embedded Operating System
-- Scientific Computing Methods
+- Scientific Computing
+- Astronomy

 ## Education